Balancing a Business on the Side With a 9-5 Job

 Content Calendar/Notebook

 I also have a notebook similar to this one where I write my blog post ideas, concepts for future shirts, and possible future business ideas.
-I know we are in the age of technology, I love writing things out.
+I know we are in the age of technology, but I love writing things out.
 It helps the creative juices stay flowing.

 Amazon